 Quest begins with breakfast, followed by a lesson from God’s Word and a time for discussion and prayer.
 We’re working our way through a curriculum called The Gospel Project.
 This is a fast paced, highly practical survey of God’s Word.
 The emphasis of each study is on how God’s Word applies to the lives men lead and the issues men face.
 Wednesdays / 7:00 AM / Parlor / Meets year round with occasional breaks / Led by Scott Wylie.
 For information on our men’s studies, contact Scott Wylie.

-Wednesdays / 6:30 pm / Online Through Summer / Meets Year-Round (occasional breaks)
+Wednesdays / 6:30 pm / Virtual Zoom Study / Meets Year-Round (occasional breaks)

 Men who want to go deep into God’s Word will enjoy our Wednesday evening men’s Bible study.
-This study meets year round and is led by veteran Bible scholar, Dr. Alan Travers.
+This study meets year round via Zoom and is led by veteran Bible scholar, Dr. Alan Travers.
 Join anytime.
 The current study is going through the book of Isaiah.
-Currently meeting virtually through Zoom.
+For more information or to obtain the Zoom link, email Dr. Travers.

 Solomon’s Porch is a forum for the discussion of relevant historical, cultural, political, and theological issues impacting men, especially as men function in their daily lives, while also providing a means for the development of relationships and accountability within a context of truth.
 Our mission is to enable and support men in the quest to renew their minds, restore their families, reform their churches and revitalize their culture.